wang-q/withncbi/taxon/READMD.md

 # Koliella corcontica (a green algae) was grouped to Streptophyta.
 sed -i".bak" "s/Klebsormidiophyceae,Streptophyta/Klebsormidiophyceae,Chlorophyta/" plastid.CHECKME.csv

+# Chrysanthemum x morifolium and Pelargonium x hortorum are also weird, but they can be googled.

 # various missing families
 # queried from http://www.algaebase.org/
 sed -i".bak" "s/Aureococcus,NA/Aureococcus,Pelagomonadaceae/" plastid.CHECKME.csv